Welcome to FamilyCounselingSanDiego.com

 USE OF EMAIL, VIDEO AND TEXTING INFORMED CONSENT

 We do utilize best practices and security protocols.
 We have a Business Association Agreement with Google such that our use of all Google Business products are used in agreement with HIPPA compliant needs.
-But please be aware that email and texting communication can be intercepted in transmission or misdirected if not encrypted.
-There is a risk associated with your use of email and text messaging to communicate protected health information.
+Please be aware that emails and texting communication can be intercepted in transmission or misdirected if not encrypted.
+There is a risk associated with your use of email and text messaging to communicate protected health information utilized by your cellphone or internet provider.
 Please consider communicating any sensitive information by telephone, fax or in person.
 Please let me know if you prefer not to use email or text message communication for scheduling reminders.
 Please let me know if you would like to discuss these options.
 Finally, please be aware of the risks associated with using your work email or phone to communicate sensitive information.
 It may be possible for your employer to have access to information exchanged through your work email or phone.

 Highlights Of The Privacy Rule, The Security Rule, and the HITECH Act